 For basic 1"–3" air filters, manufacturers typically tell you to replace them every 30–60 days.
-If you deal with from light to moderate allergies, you could install a better air filter or replace them even more regularly.
+If you have from light to moderate allergies, you could install a better air filter or replace them even more regularly.

-Or, if you're in a more remote spot or less occupied house (like a vacation house) and there are a reduced number of cars around, yearly could be regular enough.
+Or, if you're in a more remote spot or less occupied house (like a vacation residence) and there are a reduced number of cars around, yearly might be frequent enough.

-Here are averages that may help you decide how often you should change the air filter at your house:
+Here are averages that may help you figure out how often you should change the air filter at your residence:

 - Vacation residence or one occupant and no pets or allergies: every 6–12 months

 - Ordinary suburban home without pets: every 90 days

 - One dog or cat: every 60 days

 - More than one pet or if anyone has allergies: 20–45 days